HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/patterns/validationstrategy.md

-# Using strategy pattern in dotNET for validation
+# Validation in dotNET with Data annotations

 *13-11-2024*